-Recently, many researchers have been actively researching deep learning into channel coding.
-Nachmani, channel coding’s prior researcher, used deep learning in decoding process, and by setting different wieght values at the edges connecting check nodes(CN) and variable nodes(VN), performance was improved by reducing effect of small cycles in tanner graph during decoding process, and it is very meaningful in that it used deep learning for first time [1].
-In [2], Lugosch did a study about OMS.
-It was used to obtain optimized correction factor value.
-Particularly, OMS is an algorithm consisting of addition and subtraction, not multiplication, so it is a suitable method for an algorithm to hardware because of low complexity.
-This algorithm is called neural offset min-sum (NOMS).
-In the case of [3], which conducted a similar research, neural normalized min-sum (NNMS) was proposed using an optimized correction factor by deep learning.
-And Wang suggested another way.
-In order to improve the complexity problem, he used shared method that uses the same correction factor value for each iteration, unlike recent one that used different correction factor values for each iteration and node.
-This algorithm is called Shared Neural NMS (SNNMS).
-Researches mentioned used deep learning for optimizing correction factor.
-However, there is a study focusing on deep learning architecture.
-Deep Learning has several architectures such as Deep Neural Network (DNN), Convolutional Neural Network(CNN), and Recurrent Neural Networks(RNN) and so on.
-In [4], it is a research using ‘RNN’.
-It is called a ‘circular neural network’ and is a deep learning architecture that utilizes past data for learning through concept of recurrent.
+Recently, many researchers have been actively researching methods to incorporate deep learning into channel coding.
+A formative study, by Nachmani, used deep learning in the decoding process.
+By setting different weight values at the edges connecting check nodes(CN) and variable nodes(VN), [1] improved performance by reducing the effect of small cycles in tanner graphs during the decoding process.
+In [2], unlike deep learning’s application to BPA, Lugosch applied it to OMS.
+Deep Learning was used to obtain OMS’s optimized correction factor value.
+More computations result in more complexity, more load, higher hardware device temperatures, and permanent performance degradation.
+Therefore, to improve this, complexity is one of the problems that hardware must solve.
+Particularly, OMS is an algorithm consisting of addition and subtraction, not a more complex multiplication calculation, so it is a suitable method for an algorithm to hardware because of its low complexity.
+This algorithm is called a neural offset min-sum (NOMS).
+[3] conducted similar research where a neural normalized min-sum (NNMS) was proposed using an optimized correction factor through deep learning.
+Alternatively, Wang et. al suggested a different method.
+In order to improve the complexity problem, they used a sharing method that uses the same correction factor value for each iteration, unlike recent studies that used different correction factor values for each iteration and node.
+This algorithm is called a Shared Neural NMS (SNNMS).

+The aforementioned research used deep learning to optimizing correction factor.
+However, there is a study focusing on refining the deep learning architecture for this application.
+Deep Learning has several architectures such as Deep Neural Network (DNN), Convolutional Neural Network(CNN), and Recurrent Neural Networks(RNN).
+[4] is a seminal work using ‘RNN’ called a ‘circular neural network’.
+This RNN utilizes past data for learning through the concept of a recurrent.
 In other words, it is an algorithm that utilizes not only current inputs but also past data for learning.
-And, these research is remarkable.
-Because it was first study to incorporate ‘RNN’ into decoding process, and showed similar performance to previous study using fewer parameters.
+Remarkably, this first study to incorporate ‘RNN’ into the decoding process showed similar performance to prior studies using fewer parameters.
+Subsequently, researcher improved performance by incorporating “relaxation” into the RNN architecture in [5].
+The purpose of using this relaxation concept was to determine how much previous data to use.
+Notably, this method optimized the decoder relaxation factor through deep learning as opposed to the previous method, brute force simulation.

 However, ‘RNN’ has two limitations.
 To be specific, input vectors are entered sequentially to enable sequential data processing, but ‘parallelization operation’ is not possible.
-And derivative value of tanh, activation function of RNN, is used, there is a disadvantage that back propagation information is rarely transferred because vanishing gradient occurs.

-The way that I came up with to solve these problems is using Long Short Term Memory (LSTM).
-And proposed method used concept of relaxation [5], and purpose of proposed method is to determine how much to use previous data.
-In order to show performance excellence of proposed method, simulations were conducted in BCH code, which is a high density parity check code (HDPC) and low density parity check code (LDPC) with different lengths.
-Then, Using 'sionna' [6], a tensorflow open-source library recently published by nvdia research group, I compared performance through simulation of Bit Error Rate (BER), which is number of bits that have errors in the process of being transmitted to the number of bits received.
+The derivative value of tanh, activation function of RNN, is used in this case.
+However, there is a disadvantage that back propagation information is rarely transferred because a vanishing gradient occurs.
+To solve these problems, our method used Long Short Term Memory (LSTM, a special case of RNN) along with the concept of relaxation.
+In order to show excellent performance from the proposed method, simulations were conducted in BCH code, which is a high-density parity check code (HDPC) and low density parity check code (LDPC) with different lengths.
+Also, the semiconductor company ‘NVIDIA’ recently announced an open source simulator ‘Sionna’ [6] to help research 5G communication using deep learning.
+In channel coding, there are many methods to compare performance, and I used Bit Error Rate (BER), which is number of bits that have errors in the process of being transmitted to the number of bits received.
+In the simulation part, performance was compared through simulation of BER and it will be shown that performance is better when using our proposed method than when using RNN.

 <reference>